osuyah/data_analysis_portfolio/README.md

 - +818081281248

 ## Summary
-A versatile person with experience in exploratory data analysis, data visualization, hypothesis testing, and linear and logistic regression.
-Excellent understanding and proficiency in platforms for effective data analysis, cleaning, and visualization, including spreadsheets, Python, and Tableau.
+A versatile individual with experience in exploratory data analysis, data visualization, hypothesis testing, regression analysis, and machine learning models like Naive Bayes and decision trees.
+Excellent understanding and proficiency of platforms for effective data analysis, cleaning, and visualization, including spreadsheets, Python, and Tableau.
 Strong communication, organizational, and analytical skills.
-Recently completed the Google Advanced Data Analytics Certificate a rigorous, hands-on program that covers the entire scope of the data analysis and data modelling process.
+Recently completed the Google Advanced Data Analytics Certificate a rigorous, hands-on program that covers the entire scope of the data analysis and data modelling process..

+## Skills
+- Strong analytical and data interpretations kills
+-	Ability to manage priority and cross-functional collaboration.
+-	Python, SQL, Tableau, Power BI and Spreadsheet.
+-	Exploratory data analysis
+- Regression analysis
+-	Statistical analysis
+-	Excellent writing and communication skills (English).
+- Basic Communication (Japanese).
+- Leadership and Mentoring.
+- Innovative problem-solving.

+-

 ## Education
 - Research, Instructional Technology | Naruto University of Education, Japan (2024)